WATTever surveyed 230 Australian EV owners to understand what they value most in electricity plans — and what they’d like to see next.

 What Matters Most in an EV Plan

-We polled EV owner about “What are the most important things in an EV electricity plan?”
+We polled EV owners about “What are the most important things in an EV electricity plan?”

 While rates are the top priority, EV households want their energy offer to support their solar (and storage).
 “What would be nicer is if they offered what ChargeHQ is doing, (an app which controls the charger that prioritises use of solar over importing from the grid) to optimise my EV charge.”
-Automation is appealing — but only if it’s simple, compatible, and adds value.
+Automation is appealing — but only if it’s simple and compatible.

 “I like the idea of a smart charger automatically charging at times best for the grid, but it would need to justify the cost of getting a smart charger, which I don’t have.
 And wouldn’t otherwise need.”